zeek/zeek/cluster/index.rst

 *******
 The manager is a Zeek process that has two primary jobs.
-It receives log messages and notices from the rest of the nodes in the cluster using the Zeek communications protocol (note that if you are using a logger, then the logger receives all logs instead of the manager).
+It receives log messages and notices from the rest of the nodes in the cluster using the Zeek communications protocol (note that if you use a separate logger node, then the logger receives all logs instead of the manager).
 The result is a single log instead of many discrete logs that you have to combine in some manner with post-processing.
-The manager also takes the opportunity to de-duplicate notices, and it has the ability to do so since it's acting as the choke point for notices and how notices might be processed into actions (e.g., emailing, paging, or blocking).

-The manager process is started first by ZeekControl and it only opens its designated port and waits for connections, it doesn't initiate any connections to the rest of the cluster.
-Once the workers are started and connect to the manager, logs and notices will start arriving to the manager process from the workers.
+The manager also supports other functionality and analysis which requires a centralized, global view of events or data.

 Logger
 ******
-The logger is an optional Zeek process that receives log messages from the rest of the nodes in the cluster using the Zeek communications protocol.
+A logger is an optional Zeek process that receives log messages from the rest of the nodes in the cluster using the Zeek communications protocol.
 The purpose of having a logger receive logs instead of the manager is to reduce the load on the manager.
 If no logger is needed, then the manager will receive logs instead.

-The logger process is started first by ZeekControl and it only opens its designated port and waits for connections, it doesn't initiate any connections to the rest of the cluster.
-Once the rest of the cluster is started and connect to the logger, logs will start arriving to the logger process.

 Proxy
 *****
-The proxy is a Zeek process that manages synchronized state.
-Variables can be synchronized across connected Zeek processes automatically.
-Proxies help the workers by alleviating the need for all of the workers to connect directly to each other.

-Examples of synchronized state from the scripts that ship with Zeek include the full list of "known" hosts and services (which are hosts or services identified as performing full TCP handshakes) or an analyzed protocol has been found on the connection.
-If worker A detects host 1.2.3.4 as an active host, it would be beneficial for worker B to know that as well.
-So worker A shares that information as an insertion to a set which travels to the cluster's proxy and the proxy sends that same set insertion to worker B. The result is that worker A and worker B have shared knowledge about host and services that are active on the network being monitored.

-The proxy model extends to having multiple proxies when necessary for performance reasons.
-It only adds one additional step for the Zeek processes.
-Each proxy connects to another proxy in a ring and the workers are shared between them as evenly as possible.
-When a proxy receives some new bit of state it will share that with its proxy, which is then shared around the ring of proxies, and down to all of the workers.
-From a practical standpoint, there are no rules of thumb established for the number of proxies necessary for the number of workers they are serving.
-It is best to start with a single proxy and add more if communication performance problems are found.
+A proxy is a Zeek process that may be used to offload data storage or any arbitrary workload.
+A cluster may contain multiple proxy nodes.
+The default scripts that come with Zeek make minimal use of proxies, so a single one may be sufficient, but customized use of them to partition data or workloads provides greater cluster scalability potential than just doing similar tasks on a single, centralized Manager node.

 Zeek processes acting as proxies don't tend to be extremely hard on CPU or memory and users frequently run proxy processes on the same physical